umee-network/umee/docs/design_docs/011-historacle-pricing.md

 4. The price of FOO returns to normal, and the value of the FOO exceeds the value of the USDC collateral.
 5. Attacker exits the market for a profit.

+Alternatively, the Attacker can also dump the price of FOO and withdraw their USDC while reaping the benefit of having the profit from selling FOO and withdrawing their original USDC collateral

 ### Computational Cost

 Where we define: